-Norwegian Jazz was considered for many years as the sound of the glaciers, something that people as Paal Nielssen-Love, Frode Gjerstad, Ingebrigt Haker-Flaten and many others changed drastically in the course of the 1990s.
+For many years Norwegian Jazz was considered as the sound of the glaciers, something that artists such as Paal Nielssen-Love, Frode Gjerstad, Ingebrigt Haker-Flaten and many others changed drastically in the course of the 1990s.
 Now it's arguably the most intense and vital new jazz in Europe and one of the strongest scenes in the world.
-The travel support that Norway is giving to their best musicians has created a kind of on-location scene more than a scene based in Oslo, Bergen or Stavanger.
+The travel support that Norway is giving to their best musicians has created a kind of on-location scene more than one based in Oslo, Bergen or Stavanger.
 The wwwe.go.no focus presents the broad stylistic range and expressive force of Norwegian jazz, from the roaring jazz psychedelia champions, Jaga Jazzist, spearheaded by trumpet player Mathias Eick, and the poetic trio In The Country toCortex, the first true successor to the super band Atomic.

 The Ljubljana Jazz Festival tirelessly presents live jazz in its multiple ways.